Hyloxalus leucophaeus

 Hyloxalus leucophaeus is a species of frog in the family Dendrobatidae.
 It is endemic to a very limited range in Peru.

 Description

-It is moderately sized, with a mostly moss grey body with patches of white and a more orange shade of the body colour.
+It is moderately sized.
+The adult male frog measures about 25.2 mm in snout-vent length and the adult female frog 26.1 mm.
+This frog has climbing disks on the toes of all four feet.
+It has a mostly moss grey body with patches of white and a more orange shade of the body colour.

+At stage 28, the tadpole is 15.6 mm long in body and 37.5 mm long including the tail.
+It has small eyes, which are located dorsolaterally such that they are not visible from below.
+The tadpole is dark gray in color.

 Distribution

-This species is known only from a very small range Molinopampa district in the northern Cordillera Central in the Peruvian Andes where it has been found at an height of 2,400 m above sea level.
+This species is known only from a very small range Molinopampa district in the northern Cordillera Central in the Peruvian Andes where it has been found at a height of 2,400 m above sea level.

 Habitat

 A marshy stream in a pasture of old farmland is the only place where this species was recorded.

 Behaviour

-Like most, related species, their eggs are laid on land, but after hatching the tadpoles are moved to water.
+Scientists believe that this frog lays its eggs on land, like most related species.
+They observed the tadpoles swimming in streams.

+Threats

+The IUCN classifies this frog as data deficient.
+As such, its risk of extinction is not known.
+The fungal disease chytridiomycosis has killed many other stream-breeding frogs in the area.